SebiAi/custom-nothing-glyph-tools/README.md

 > 2) **Select the right codec in the dropdown:** Select Opus - default settings are fine
 > 3) **Change the extension to *ogg* when naming your file!**
 > 4) **Export**

+> [!IMPORTANT]
+> When exporting your audio with Audacity&reg; a popup might appear asking you to *Locate FFmpeg*.
+> This is expected on Windows - follow the steps in [Locate FFmpeg - Audacity needs the file 'avformat.dll'](#locate-ffmpeg---audacity-needs-the-file-avformatdll)

 ### Creating the Glyph format with Audacity&reg;
 To make our lives easier we can utilize Audacity&reg;'s Labels functionality and then use the Label data to generate our two needed csv files with the help of the [GlyphTranslator](./GlyphTranslator.py) - one for the *AUTHOR* tag (stores the light data) and the other for the *CUSTOM1* (stores data for the app to display) tag (for more info read the [technical details](#wrench-the-technical-details)).